 You have the right to request a copy of the information that we hold about you: this is called a Subject Access Request.
 We will provide it in a clear and easy to follow format.
 Please note that if you ask for the material to be sent electronically but prefer not to use our secure file transfer, Museum of London cannot be held responsible for the security risk to your information as it travels across the Internet.
 If you would like a copy of some or all of your information, please email or write to us by contacting the Data Protection Officer (see who we are and how to contact us).

-We fully comply with the terms of the Data Protection Act (1998) and the incoming General Data Protection Regulations (2018), and will respond to any requests to remove, change or provide any personal details you have given us under the terms of the Act and Regulations, including the right to be forgotten.
+We will respond to any requests to remove, change or provide any personal details you have given us under the terms of current data protection legislation.
 If you information is incorrect, out of date or if there is no longer justification for us to hold it, you can ask for it to be updated, removed or blocked from our use.

-To amend or delete your information you should email [email protected], use our online unsubscribe or amend your mailing list settings by visiting our preference centre.
+To amend or delete your information you should email [email protected].
 Please note that whilst we endeavour to update your information in a timely manner there may be a slight delay of up to 48 hours to deal with your request.
 If you ask us not to contact you, we will keep some basic information about you on our suppression list in order to avoid sending you unwanted materials in the future.

 The personal data collected by the Museum of London is evaluated periodically to determine whether it is current and still needs to be held.
 Subject to any legal requirements we will keep your personal information for no longer than is necessary for the purposes for which it is processed (in accordance with our internal policies/retention schedule).